Former U.S. president Obama endorses Macron in French campaign

 "I am supporting Emmanuel Macron to lead you forward," Obama said, concluding his statement with the French title of Macron's party "En Marche!"
 (Onwards!) and "Vive la France!".

-Macron is widely seen as the favorite to beat the National Front's Marine Le Pen in Sunday's runoff vote.
+Macron is widely seen as the favourite to beat the National Front's Marine Le Pen in Sunday's runoff vote.
+(Reporting by Adrian Croft; Editing by Richard Balmforth)